pravega/zookeeper-operator/README.md

 svc/zookeeper-headless   ClusterIP   None            <none>        2888/TCP,3888/TCP   2m
 ```

->Note: If you want to configure non default service accounts to zookeeper pods, set the service account inside pod.This support is added from zookeeper operator version `0.2.9` onwards.
+> Note: If you want to configure zookeeper pod, for example to change the service account or the CPU limits, you can set the following properties: [~/charts/zookeeper/templates/zookeeper.yaml](https://github.com/pravega/zookeeper-operator/blob/master/charts/zookeeper/templates/zookeeper.yaml).
+This support is added from zookeeper operator version `0.2.9` onwards.

 ```
 apiVersion: "zookeeper.pravega.io/v1beta1"